Survey Data Integration for Distribution Function Estimation: Real Data Example

 \section{Real Data Example}

-In this section, we illustrate the performance of $\widehat{F}_\text{R}(t; \boldsymbol{\widehat{\beta}})$ and $\widehat{F}_\text{P}(t)$ using data from the National Health and Nutrition Examination Survey (NHANES) published by the \textcite{CDC:2023}.
-NHANES is a multistage stratified random sample collected to obtain and disseminate detailed information on the health and nutritional status of a nationally representative sample of non-institutionalized individuals in the United States.
-Our goal is to estimate the distribution function of total cholesterol (TCHL, $Y$, in mg/dL) in the population of U.S. adults using biological sex ($X_1$), age ($X_2$), glycohemoglobin ($X_3$, in \%), triglycerides ($X_4$, in mg/dL), direct high-density lipoprotein cholesterol (HDL, $X_{5}$, in mg/dL), body mass index (BMI, $X_{6}$, in kg/$m^2$), and pulse ($X_{7}$).
-We used the subsample of individuals with available data in the 2015-2016 NHANES cohort as the probability sample ($n_\text{A} =$ 2,474), and those with available data in the 2017-2020 cohort for the nonprobability sample ($n_\text{B} =$ 3,770).
-Interestingly, observations in $\boldsymbol{B}$ that were obtained during the 2019-2020 time period were deemed by the CDC to be nonrepresentative of the population and had to be combined with the previous cohort to ensure respondent confidentiality.\footnote{Readers interested in the 2019-2020 dataset must submit a formal request on the CDC website.}
+In this section, we illustrate the performance of $\widehat{F}_\text{R}(t; \boldsymbol{\widehat{\beta}})$ and $\widehat{T}_\text{R}(\alpha)$ using data from the National Health and Nutrition Examination Survey (NHANES) published by \textcite{CDC_NHANES_2015_2020}.
+NHANES is a multistage stratified random sample designed to obtain and disseminate detailed information on the health and nutritional status of a nationally representative sample of non-institutionalized individuals in the United States.
+Our goal is to estimate the population distribution function of total cholesterol (TCHL, $Y$, in mg/dL) among U.S. adults using biological sex ($X_1$), age ($X_2$), glycohemoglobin ($X_3$, in \%), triglycerides ($X_4$, in mg/dL), direct high-density lipoprotein cholesterol (HDL, $X_{5}$, in mg/dL), body mass index (BMI, $X_{6}$, in kg/$m^2$), and pulse ($X_{7}$) as covariates.
+We used the subsample of individuals with complete data from the 2015--2016 NHANES cohort as the probability sample ($n_\text{A} = 2{,}474$) and those from the 2017--2020 cohort as the nonprobability sample ($n_\text{B} = 3{,}770$).
+Notably, observations in $\mathcal{B}$ collected during the 2019--2020 round were deemed by the CDC to be nonrepresentative of the target population due to interruption in data collection during the COVID-19 pandemic and were combined with the previous cohort (2017-2018) to ensure respondent confidentiality.

-As in Section \ref{sim:cdf}, $\widehat{F}_\text{R}(t; \boldsymbol{\widehat{\beta}})$ / $\widehat{T}_\text{R}(\alpha)$ were constructed using standard multivariable linear regression, which was fit on sample $\boldsymbol{B}$ using \textit{R}'s \textit{lm()} function.
-We then calculated the percent absolute relative bias of our estimators (relative to $\widehat{F}_{\pi}(t)$ and $\widehat{T}_{\pi}(\alpha)$), as well as bootstrapped estimates of sampling variance\footnote{The use of asymptotic formulae to estimate $\mathrm{Var}\left[\widehat{F}_\text{R}(t; \boldsymbol{\widehat{\beta}})\right]$ was not considered in this context, since the second-order inclusion probabilities were assumed to be unknown.}.
-These results are presented in Tables \ref{realdat} and \ref{boot_F}--\ref{boot_T}, respectively; and, to accommodate the lack of information regarding the true regression function and $\boldsymbol{B}$'s missingness mechanism, we also report various statistics concerning the estimated coefficients (Table \ref{tab:coeff}), model fit (Table \ref{tab:modfit}), and model diagnostics (Figure \ref{fig:diagn}).
+As in Section~\ref{sim:cdf}, $\widehat{F}_\text{R}(t; \boldsymbol{\widehat{\beta}})$ and $\widehat{T}_\text{R}(\alpha)$ were constructed using a standard multivariable linear regression model fitted on sample $\mathcal{B}$ via \texttt{R}'s \texttt{lm()} function.
+We then computed the percent absolute relative bias of each estimator relative to its Horvitz–Thompson (HT) equivalent calculated using the 2015-2016 NHANES dataset (sample $\mathcal{A}$):